 Create an external network load balancer.

-GCP's unmanaged compute service is Google Compute Engine.
+Google Cloud's unmanaged compute service is Compute Engine.
 You can think of Compute Engine as providing an infrastructure as a service (IaaS), because the system provides a robust computing infrastructure, but you must choose and configure the platform components that you want to use.
 With Compute Engine, it's your responsibility to configure, administer, and monitor the systems.
 Google will ensure that resources are available, reliable, and ready for you to use, but it's up to you to provision and manage them.
-The advantage, here, is that you have complete control of the systems and unlimited flexibility.
+The advantage here is that you have complete control of the systems and unlimited flexibility.

-When you build on Compute Engine, you can:
+When you build on Compute Engine, you can do the following:

 Use virtual machines (VMs), called instances, to build your application, much like you would if you had your own hardware infrastructure.
 You can choose from a variety of instance types to customize your configuration to meet your needs and your budget.